wenliangdai/wenliangdai/README.md

 ### Hello there 👋

-I'm a fourth-year Ph.D. candidate at HKUST.
+I'm a fourth-year Ph.D. student at HKUST.

 Interested in
-- 💻 &nbsp; Coding
+- NLP
-- 🤖 &nbsp; NLP, Vision-Language Learning, etc.
+- Vision-Language Pretraining
+- Generative AI

 Nice to meet you!